Evert-R/findme-eat/README.md

 ### Basic features
 - Geographical search
-- Manual search
+- Manual search (other cities and regions)
-- Select radius for geo-search
+- Select radius for both searches
 - Select vehicle for directions
 - Select only open restaurants
 - View adress details
-- view revies
+- view the last five revies
 - view all available photos
-- Get directions from you location
+- Get directions from your location
 - Created for 360 x 640 most common mobile

 ### Optional Features to be implemented later